qmathe/DropDownMenuKit/README.md

 ### CocoaPods

-Add the following lines to your Podfile and run `pod install` with CocoaPods 0.36 or newer.
+Add the following lines to your Podfile and run `pod install` with CocoaPods 1.9 or newer.

-	use_frameworks!

 	pod "DropDownMenuKit"

 ### Manually